NadavShaar/react-grid-table/README.md

 This is the API object used by the internal components, you can use it to do anything that the API provides, outside of the component.

-The API is devided into following categories:
+The API is devided into the following categories:

 - **refs:** refs objects of the table and its wrapper
 - **handlers:** all functionality handlers